Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-It is clear that the price of a SOFR swap will depend on the funding rate of the firm and the level of collateralization of a trade.
-We will first assume that a swap is uncollateralized and $\rhh$ is used by a bank as a funding rate for a replicating strategy where the hedging instrument is the reference SOFR futures.
-Therefore, we will need to deal with a possible mismatch between the floating leg in a swap, which is based on SOFR Average, and the overnight funding rate $\rhh$ used for hedging.
-In the next step, we will assume that a swap is either fully or partially collateralized and the margin account is remunerated at rate $r^c$.
+It is clear that the unilateral price of a SOFR swap will depend, in particular, on a firm-specific funding rate and a given level of collateralization of a trade.
+We will first assume that a SOFR swap is uncollateralized and the rate $\rhh$ is used by a bank as a funding rate for a replicating strategy where the instrument used for hedging is the reference SOFR futures.
+Therefore, we will need to deal with a possible mismatch between the floating leg in a swap, which is based on SOFR Average, and the overnight funding rate $\rhh$, which is used for firm-specific hedging.
+In the next step, the results from Section \ref{sec3.4} will be extended to the case where a swap is collateralized and the margin account is remunerated at the collateral rate $r^c$.